Anshusharma75/TG-videoCompress/README.md

 # TG-videoCompress

-A Telegram Bot To Encode Videos Using FFMPEG.
+A Telegram Bot To Encode Videos Using FFMPEG

 - `Queue` - This bot has queue feature.
 - `Thumbnail` - Send any image and it will be set as file thumbnail.